Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

     Your browser does not support the video tag.
 </video>

-Use the following steps as a guide for the custom implementation of an AVM Module in your solution code.
-This instruction path assumes that you have an existing Terraform file that you want to add the AVM module to.

-- Locate the **Provision Instructions** box on the right side of the module's Terraform Registry page in your web browser.
-- Select the module template code from the code block and **Copy** it onto the clipboard.
-- Switch to your IDE and **Paste** the contents of the clipboard into your solution's .tf Terraform file - **main.tf** in our example.
-- Return to the module's Terraform Registry page in the browser and select the **Inputs** tab.
-- Review each input and add the inputs with the desired target value to the solution's code - i.e., `name = "custom_name"`.
-- Once you are satisfied that you've included all required inputs and any optional inputs, **Save** your file and continue to the next section.

 <details>
 <summary> <b>Click here to copy the sample code from the video.</b> </summary>

 ```terraform
 module "avm-res-keyvault-vault" {
   source                        = "Azure/avm-res-keyvault-vault/azurerm"
   version                       = "0.9.1"